-The Coghinas river is a river of northern Sardinia.
-With a length of 115 kilometres from its source in the Mountains of Alà to its delta discharging in the Asinara Gulf, the Coghinas river is the third longest river of the island.
+The Coghinas River is a river of northern Sardinia.
+With a length of 115 kilometres from its source in the Mountains of Alà to its delta discharging in the Asinara Gulf, the Coghinas River is the third longest river of the island.
 It has a drainage basin of 2’551 square kilometres.
-In this study, we predicted three flood peaks associated to 50, 100 and 200 years return periods (Tr) as being significant for the definition of a flood operational and planning strategy at the Coghinas Basin.
-In the hydraulic simulation, the sea level was estimated equal to +1.8 m referred to m.s.l. in order to include the relevant forcing factors (astronomical tide, and wind and wave setup).
-Using a GIS-based process, the expected water depth for each Tr has been associated to the land use class in a grid cell of 3 x 3 meters.
-In a first step, the flood analysis was carried out in the current structural and management configuration of the basin.
+Following ARDIS (2014), in this study, we predicted three flood peaks associated to 50, 100 and 200 years return periods (Tr) as being significant for the definition of a flood operational and planning strategy at the Coghinas lowland flood-prone valley.
+In the hydraulic simulation, the sea level was estimated equal to +1.8 m referred to mean sea level (asl). in order to include the relevant forcing factors (astronomical tide, and wind and wave setup).
+Using a GIS-based process, the expected water depth for each Tr predicted flood has been associated to the land use class in a grid cell of 3 x 3 meters.
+In a first step, the flood-damage evaluation was carried out in the current structural and management configuration of the basin.
 Figure 4 gives the expected flood-area for Tr = 200 years.
-Using depth-damage function of Frongia et al. (2015), the flood damage have been calculated in each cell and the total potential flood damage in the flooded area was given as the sum of each cell damage value (Table 2).
+Using depth-damage function of JRC, integrated with results from Frongia et al. (2015) for residential use, the flood damages have been calculated in each cell and the total potential flood damage in the flooded area was given as the sum of each cell damage value (Table 2).
+As previously asserted, uses from 9 to 12 are considered associated only to direct intangible damages.

 Reservoir operating rules for flood mitigation

 The Muzzone Dam is a rock-fill dam on the Coghinas River, completed in 1926.
-The dam rises 58 m above ground level and impounds Lake Coghinas; this huge reservoir has a capacity of 240 million of cubic meters and operates mainly for hydroelectric power production.
-A crucial purpose is the water supply to an extended water system of urban and agricultural uses in North-West of Sardinia (Figure 5) that frequently has experienced severe drought conditions.
-The operation of Muzzone Dam for flood control is competitive with water supply operations.
-The maintenance of water supply storage to minimize demand deficits, particularly at high priority level, has conflicted with the flood control capability of the system, and vice versa.
+The dam rises 58 m above ground level and impounds Lake Coghinas; this huge reservoir has a capacity of 240 million of cubic meters and at the beginning since its construction operates mainly for hydroelectric power production.
+Today times, a crucial purpose for the reservoir is the water supply to an extended water system of urban and agricultural uses in North-West of Sardinia (Figure 5) that frequently has experienced severe drought conditions.
+The operation of Muzzone Dam for flood control could be consequently competitive with water supply operations and hydroelectric generation.
+Above all, the maintenance of water supply storage to minimize demand deficits, particularly at high priority level, has conflicted with the flood control capability of the system, and vice versa.
 The definition of new operational rules for flood control has been a critical issue for the Coghinas Water Authority.
 Simulation results of North-West water supply system has been carried out using WARGI-SIM in the framework of the proposed methodology.
-Results shows that decreasing the conservation capacity by leaving the spillway gates of Muzzone Dam open in the late autumn and early winter, does not significantly affect the water supply system in terms of performance indexes (Hashimoto et al., 1982).
-Specifically, the time and volumetric reliabilities of urban supply are of 100%.
+As in southern Mediterranean climate extreme flood events occurred substantially from late autumn to winter, WARGY-SIM simulation results shows that decreasing the conservation capacity by leaving the spillway gates of Muzzone Dam open in the late autumn and early winter, does not significantly affect the water supply system in terms of performance indexes (Hashimoto et al., 1982).
+Specifically, the time and volumetric reliabilities of urban supply remain at 100%.